-Just under seven hectares of Chardonnay and Viognier, on the terrains that descend all the way to the sea, in a unique micro-climate and surrounded by breathtaking scenery.
+Just under two hectares of Chardonnay and Viognier, on the terrains that descend all the way to the sea, in a unique micro-climate and surrounded by breathtaking scenery.
 Taking care of a vineyard in a terroir such as this demands a precise and extremely meticulous care.
 But the results can offer great satisfaction.

 The only wine produced by Gurra di Mare is called Tirsat, which in Arabic means reef (it is no coincidence that the ancient name of Porto Palo was “Tirsat abi Tawr”).
 A name that pays homage to the character of a land that throughout the course of its history has served as a meeting point between different worlds and cultures.
 Tirsat is a blend of Chardonnay and Viognier grapes vinified based on the French “batonnage” technique (based on keeping the yeast cells in contact with the wine) to give life, in the lands made famous by the production of Planeta wines, to an elegant white with a fruity and very harmonious character.
 Gurra di Mare also produces an extraordinary extra virgin olive oil, thanks to the Nocellara del Belice olive variety and the strong influence of the sea, which enhances the flavour of the end product, allowing it to compete with the great Tuscan oils.

 |Campagna finanziata ai sensi del reg.
 CE n.
 1308/13